olebris/mp/README.md

 # mp
-> ReST API for storing and retrieving moutain peaks.
+> ReST API for storing and retrieving moutain peaks(demo for assessment)

-assessment to apply for 'lead python dev' job: _MFI_.

 ## Table of Contents
 * [General Info](#general-information)